 This student had concluded that her struggle to understand math meant that she was just not good at math.
-We need to stop conveying to students that the need to understand ideas fully or to process and reason through math concepts means that they are not good at math.
+We need to stop conveying to students that their struggle to understand ideas fully and to process and reason through math concepts means that they are not good at math.
 Actually, it might mean the opposite—that they possess the critical thinking skills necessary to become an excellent math student.

-Students are discussing what they notice, explaining their thinking, and are actively involved in finding solutions to the problem.
-This is very different from the traditional math classroom, especially in middle and high school where students sit quietly taking in information, writing down examples, and working on practice problems independently.
+1. Critical thinking is enhanced because students are engaged: Students discuss what they notice, explain their thinking, and are actively involved in finding solutions to the problem.
+This is very different from the traditional math classroom, especially in middle and high school, where students sit quietly taking in information, writing down examples, and working on practice problems independently.

-This method shows students that they are capable of solving problems on their own or by working together.
+2. It builds math confidence: This method shows students that they’re capable of solving problems on their own or by working together.
 Having students take an active role in their learning builds confidence and makes them less reliant on the teacher to be the provider of solutions.
 It empowers them to figure out even difficult problems by doing the complex and often difficult work of thinking through the problem themselves.

-When students see math as a performance subject rather than a subject where learning is emphasized, they are more likely to fear math.
+3. It teaches students a growth mindset: When students see math as a performance subject rather than a subject where learning is emphasized, they’re more likely to fear math.
 When teachers shift the focus from right or wrong answer to an emphasis on mathematical thinking, they help students to understand that their math ability can grow.
-Instead of thinking that if they don’t understand something right away, it means they are bad at math, they know that if they don’t understand something, they have the ability to work on it and figure it out.
+Instead of thinking that if they don’t understand something right away, it means they’re bad at math, they know that if they don’t understand something, they have the ability to work on it and figure it out.

-When students see math as a set of ideas they can explore and figure out, they have no reason to fear math, and their performance in math will improve.
-Speed and time-pressure block working memory, preventing students from showing what they know.
-However, Stanford expert Jo Boaler found that students who learn through strategies rather than simply memorizing facts, achieve superior performance because they understand the relationships between numbers.
+4. Math performance is improved: When students see math as a set of ideas they can explore and figure out, they have no reason to fear math, and their performance in math will improve.
+Speed and time pressure block working memory, preventing students from showing what they know.
+However, Stanford expert Jo Boaler found that students who learn through strategies rather than simply memorizing facts achieve superior performance because they understand the relationships between numbers.

 This piece was originally submitted to our community forums by a reader.
 Due to audience interest, we’ve preserved it.
 The opinions expressed here are the writer’s own.